• Skip to primary navigation

 Ingredients You Need

-In culinary school we were taught to make stock with very simple ingredients.
+In culinary school, we were taught to make stock with very simple ingredients.
 You'll notice my recipe uses less ingredients than many others.

-This keeps the turkey stock neutral (but still super delicious) in flavor so it can be used for a variety of dishes.
+This keeps the turkey stock neutral (but still super delicious) in flavor so that it can be used for a variety of dishes.

 ingredients for turkey stock with labels.